Joel-Strand/112-Final-Project/README.md

 # 112-Final-Project
+## Running the Program
-# To compile, run "javac Main.java" in the command line.
+To compile, run "javac Main.java" in the command line.
 To run, run "java Main {theta} < {filepath}" in the command line.
 The file path must be the absolute file path.

 ## When the simulation runs, you have numerous controls:
 1. To add new bodies, click and hold within the window of the progam to spawn bodies with random masses, velocities, and colors.
 New bodies will spawn at your mouse location.
 Bodies will stop spawning when you release the mouse.